openstack/devstack/doc/source/index.rst

 -------------

 Start with a clean and minimal install of a Linux system.
-Devstack attempts to support Ubuntu 16.04/17.04, Fedora 24/25, CentOS/RHEL 7, as well as Debian and OpenSUSE.
+Devstack attempts to support the two latest LTS releases of Ubuntu, the latest/current Fedora version, CentOS/RHEL 7, as well as Debian and OpenSUSE.

 If you do not have a preference, Ubuntu 16.04 is the most tested, and will probably go the smoothest.